Incodi/Magic-7/README.md

 # Magic-7
-A simple program that can store 7 questions and their answers.
+A simple Java program that can store 7 questions and their answers.

+I created this because I wanted to learn more about Linked Lists and Hashmaps.